Lynnotto/para-sites/README.md

-# M-laria
+# FOR funz
-side projects, i think
+for side projects, i think